hitokiri-mata/katacoda-courses/kubernetes-fundamentals/configmap-secret/step6-secret-create.md

 `kubectl get secret db-password -o yaml`{{execute}}

-Notice when the secret is returned its not the same string that was passed in, `password: TXlEYlBhc3N3MHJk`.
+Notice when the secret is returned it's not the same string that was passed in, `password: TXlEYlBhc3N3MHJk`.
 It _is_ the same data, just _encoded_ in 64bit form.
 Kubernetes stores the data assigned to a secret in 64 bit form. __Never__ confuse _encoding_ with _encryption_, as they are two very different concepts.
 Values encoded are not encrypted.
 The encoding is to allow a wider variety of values for secrets.
 You can easily decode the text with a simple _base64_ command to reveal the original password text.

 `echo "TXlEYlBhc3N3MHJkCg==" | base64 --decode`{{execute}}